Skip to main content

 Unit coordinators should seek to discuss with their students the difference between drawing on knowledge and ideas, and simply reusing previously submitted material.

-Fabrication includes making up information, such as experimental or interview data.
+Fabrication involves making up information, such as experimental or interview data.
 It can also include inventing sources by including citations to non-existent or incorrect sources.

 Collusion or illegitimate cooperation